-As diving can be both physically and mentally demanding, no person can be employed as a diver or is permitted to dive in any diving operation unless they have a valid certificate of medical fitness.
+As diving can be both physically and mentally demanding, a diver must not dive in a diving project unless they are fit to do so and hold a valid certificate of medical fitness.

-- The certificate may only be issued after a medical examination by a medical examiner of divers (an approved doctor).
+- This certificate is issued after a medical examination by an approved medical examiner of divers (otherwise known as an AMED).

-- Fitness to dive medicals must be completed at least annually or more frequently if specified by the medical examiner of divers.
+- Fitness to dive medicals must be completed at least annually or more frequently if specified by the AMED.

 - Click here for a list of AMEDs publically available to carry out fitness to dive medicals in Ireland.